Parentage and Parenting Plans

-*If this applies to you, talk to a lawyer and/or sexual assault victim’s advocate.
-Read My Legal Rights: I Was Raped and Got Pregnant.
+If this applies to you, talk to a lawyer and/or sexual assault victim’s advocate.
+Read My legal rights: I was raped and became pregnant to learn more.

 As part of your parentage case, you can and should ask the judge to decide which parent the children will live with most the time (or if they will live with each parent half time) and how much time they will spend with the other parent.

 Washington courts generally do not use custody and visitation.
 They talk about the residential schedule and decision-making authority for the children.
 They put all these things into a court order called a Parenting Plan.

 A judge entering a Parenting Plan will decide the child’s residence and visitation, who will make decisions about school, medical care, and other issues, and how the parents will resolve any future disagreements about the parenting plan.